Input-output consistency in integrate and fire interconnected neurons: Input-output consistency

 Note that $(\tau_k)_{k\ge 1}$ is a sequence of dependent random variables, each of them regularly-varying distributed, and represents the waiting times between point-events in the pooled input flow for the receiving neuron $v$.
 Furthermore, the sequence $(\tau_k)_k$ is composed by asymptotically equivalent random variables.
 Next theorem states the asymptotic independence for the sequence $(\tau_k)_k$. \begin{Theorem} The sequence of random waiting times $(\tau_k)_k$ is pairwise asymptotically independent. \end{Theorem} The above theorem is a technical result that will be necessary to prove our next results.
 It seems acceptable from a modelling point of view.
 To realize this we have to imagine to conduct an experiment in which it can be possible to study pairs of $\tau$'s.
 In multiple realizations of the process $(\tau_k)_k$ it will be exceptional to obtain, in the same positions, repeated pairs of long-tailed ISIs.

 Now we turn our attention to the process $Y$ modelling the evolution of the membrane potential for the receiving neuron $v$.
-The network we are considering is an IF network, i.e.\ $v$ is a perfect integrator.
+Notice that $v$ is a perfect integrator.
 Without losing generality, we set the jump amplitude of the membrane potential process $Y$ to $c=1$.
 As soon as $Y$ reaches the constant boundary $b \in \mathbb{N}$, $v$ fires and $Y$ is reset to zero.
 Hence, we seek to study the distribution of the first passage time $Z$ of the membrane potential process $Y$ through $b$ (which represents the distribution of the first ISI of $v$).

 The random first passage time through the boundary $b$ equals the sum of a random number of the waiting times $\tau_k$'s.
 Specifically,

 where $M$, independent of $(\tau_k)_k$, is the random time at which the discrete-time random walk $R=(R_n)_{n \ge 0}$, embedded into $Y$, attains the level $b$.